 - In the Arnold attributes for the sea polygon plane, change the Subdivision Type to Catclark and increase the number of Iterations.
 Start off with a low number of Iterations and increase them until you get something that looks realistic.
 Higher values will increase memory use and render times, so be careful not to go too high with this value initially.

 Below you can see the final render from Arnold (left image) and after it has been tone mapped and color corrected (right image):

 That concludes this tutorial for creating an underwater fog scene.
 Environment effects such as fog are a simple way to add convincing ambiance to a scene.
-Also, the Ai Gobo can be used to cheat real world lighting effects such as caustics and give you more control and are cheap to render.
+Also, the gobo light filter can be used to cheat real-world lighting effects such as caustics and give you more control, and are cheap to render.